 The most likely candidate for a counteroffer is Starbucks, the world’s largest coffee-shop chain, said Keith Moore, an event-driven strategist at MKM Partners LLC in Stamford, Connecticut.

 Peet’s is named for Alfred Peet, who founded the company in Berkeley, California, in 1966.
 Peet mentored Starbucks’ co- founder Gerald Baldwin, who later bought Peet’s and sold the Starbucks chain.
-Baldwin was Peet’s chief executive officer for about 23 years and still serves as a board member (PEET) after more than four decades.
+Baldwin was Peet’s chief executive officer for about 23 years and still serves as a board member (PEET:US) after more than four decades.

 Starbucks, which has a market value of $36 billion, may now be interested in owning Peet’s coffee as a higher-priced option to sell to supermarkets, said Wedbush’s Setyan.